 When you use the Mayan Cichlid for bait, you can hook them up under the bottom lip and out the top lip, or through and under the spine.
 Use circle hooks and setting the hook is not necessary, just use a steady pressure to raise the rod tip when you notice a bite.

-When Is the Best Time to Catch Peacocks?
+When Is the Best Time for Peacock Bass Fishing?

 Literally anything will work, even a stick with a line on it.
 Not joking.
 These fish are so close to shore that you don’t need much to catch them.
 However, a stick is the last option.
 Use a lightweight road and reel and you’ll have a lot more fun.